-- 6.3.1 In this Chapter: - (a) words and phrases presented in a bold italic font such as this, are defined for the purposes of interpreting this Chapter in the Glossary which appears immediately before Annexure A to this Chapter.
-The Glossary seeks to provide clarity and reduce the risk of ambiguity in the interpretation of the Chapter's requirements; and - (b) the words "shall" and "must" indicate mandatory requirements, unless the overall meaning of the phrase in which one of these words appears is otherwise. - 6.3.2 This Chapter seeks to provide definitions consistent with those given in the ROA Act and the ESC Act.
-Where words and phrases are not defined in the Glossary, they

-- shall have the meaning given to them by these Acts or any other relevant Regulatory Instrument. - 6.3.3 Explanations in this Chapter as to why certain information is required are for guidance only.
+- 6.3.1 In this Chapter, the words "shall" and "must" indicate mandatory requirements, unless the overall meaning of the phrase in which one of these words appears is otherwise. - 6.3.2 This Chapter seeks to provide definitions consistent with those given in the ROA Act and the ESC Act.
+Where words and phrases are not defined in the Glossary, they shall have the meaning given to them by these Acts or any other relevant Regulatory Instrument. - 6.3.3 Explanations in this Chapter as to why certain information is required are for guidance only.
 They do not limit in any way the Commission's objectives, functions or powers.